hasankurban/ws/content/authors/admin/_index.md

 role: "Assistant Professor & Director, Kurban Intelligence Lab"
 organizations: []
 bio: |
-  Hasan Kurban is an Assistant Professor at Hamad Bin Khalifa University (HBKU), where he leads the Kurban Intelligence Lab.
-His research spans foundation models, agentic AI, multimodal learning, symbolic representations, and AI for scientific and engineering applications.
+  Hasan Kurban is an Assistant Professor at Hamad Bin Khalifa University (HBKU), where he directs the Kurban Intelligence Lab.
 He also holds adjunct appointments at Indiana University Bloomington and Texas A&M University at Qatar.
+His research focuses on foundation models, agentic AI, multimodal learning, symbolic and graph-based representations, and trustworthy AI for scientific and engineering applications.
+His group develops methods that bridge structure and data-driven learning, with an emphasis on semantic alignment, physics-informed modeling, and low-latency deployment.

-His work has been published in ICML, NeurIPS, ACL, CVPR, ICLR, and journals such as Scientific Reports and MLST.
-He serves on the editorial board of Nature Scientific Reports and reviews regularly for ICLR, IJCAI, KDD, and DSAA.
-His group’s work is supported by funding from the Qatar Research, Development and Innovation Council (QRDI) and Texas A&M University, with recent focus areas including semantic consistency in language models, physics-informed learning, and symbolic time series modeling.
+  His work has been published in top venues including ICML, NeurIPS, ICLR, CVPR, and ACL, and in journals such as *Scientific Reports*, *Machine Learning: Science and Technology*, and *IEEE Access*.
+He serves on the editorial board of *Nature Scientific Reports* and regularly reviews for leading AI conferences including ICLR, IJCAI, KDD, and DSAA.
+His research has been supported by the Qatar Research, Development and Innovation Council (QRDI) and Texas A&M University.
 interests:
   - Foundation Models
   - Agentic AI